nasirudeenraheem/Udacity-data-visualization/README.md

 * 21-30 days and 11-20 days has the highest days of Patient **Stay**.

 * 61-70 days and 91-100 has the least days of Patient **Stay**.

+**Question 2**

+* Most patient are admitted to **R** ward type
+* Least patient are admitted to **U** ward type

+**Question 3**

+* Most pateint are admitted to Gynecology department.

+* Radiotherapy and anesthesia has relative the same admission into the department.

+* Surgery department as the least admission.

+**Question 4**

+Most the patient visit for **Moderate** and **Minor** Severity of Ilness.

+**Question 5**

+* Patient **66714** visted the hospital 50 times, which is the patient with highest number of occurence.

+**Question 6**

+* Hospital code **26** is visted more than 30,000 times in the dataset.

+**Question 7**

+* Most Age group falls between 31-40 and 41-50 Age Group

+* The Age group distribution looks Uni-model

+**Question 8**

+* Most patient admission deposit falls between 4000 - 5000.

+* The admission deposit distribution is right skewed.

+**Question 9**

+* 21-30 days stays has 16% of Moderate Ilness and 4.9% of Extreme Ilness

+* 11-20 days has 8.5% of Minor Ilness.

+**Question 10**

+* On Average the admission deposit per severity of ilness are the same.
+They are around about 4500.

+**Question 11**

+* The Gynecology department dominate both Age and Hospital region in the dataset.

+**Question 12**

+* At 0-10 days of stay most patient are admitted into Emergency.

+* Other days of stay most patient are admitted into Trauma.

+**Question 13**

+* The **Minor** Severity of Ilness has the largest proportion with respect to age and Admission deposit.

+**Question 14**

+* Most patient did not require admission deposit at U ward type.
+Only stay 0-10, 11-20, 21-30 and 31-40 use the ward U, while 11-20 and 31-40 have better distribution.

+**Question 15**

+* City code Hospital and Hospital code has 13% correlation.

+* City code Hospital and Hospital code are positive weakly correlated.

+* Admission deposit and Available Extra rooms in Hospital are negative weakly correlated.

+#### Conclusion

+It is observed that most people visited the hospital for sexual reproduction reasons because gynecology is the most visted department with about 79%.